Dexter King: Family

-It was reported in the Atlanta-Journal Constitution that in July 2013, Dexter married his fiancée Leah Weber in a private ceremony in California.

 Lawsuits

-On July 11, 2008, Dexter King was sued by his sister Bernice Albertine King and brother Martin Luther King III; in addition, he was sued by Bernice King on behalf of the estate of Coretta King.
+On July 11, 2008, Dexter King was sued by his sister Bernice King and brother Martin Luther King III; in addition, he was sued by Bernice King on behalf of the estate of Coretta Scott King.
 The lawsuit alleged that Dexter improperly took funds from their parents' estate.
-On August 18, 2008, Dexter filed a countersuit stating his siblings had "breached their fiduciary and personal duties to the King Center in Atlanta and [their] father’s estate, misused assets belonging to the center, and kept money that should have been channeled back into the center and the estate".
+Dexter filed countersuits against his siblings over their use of the King Center and over the ownership of their mother's personal papers, which he wanted to share with a biographer for a deal with Penguin Books.

 These lawsuits were filed in Fulton County, Georgia Superior Court and were settled out of court in October 2009.
 In 2010, the three supported that year's census, seemingly indicating they had reaffirmed their relationships since the dispute.
+In 2016, the siblings' remaining legal dispute, over the ownership of King's 1964 Nobel Peace Prize medal, was settled out of court.
+Former U.S. president Jimmy Carter served as one of the mediators.